Fix issues with importing Store sales (direct upload) conversions

-- Make sure that all characters are in lowercase, and remove all extra spaces before, after or in between email addresses and names.
+- Make sure all characters are in lowercase, and remove all extra spaces before, after, or in between email addresses and names.

-- Emails with accents (for example: è, é, ê and ë) won’t be matched.
-However, the “First Name” and “Surname” columns can include accents.
+- Emails with accents (for example: è, é, ê, and ë) won’t be matched.
+However, the “First Name” and “Last Name” columns can include accents.

 - Don’t include prefixes, such as “Mr.”, in customer names.

-- Entries under the “Conversion Name” column should use the same exact spelling and capitalisation as the conversion action you created in your Google Ads account.
+- Entries under the “Conversion Name” column should use the same exact spelling and capitalization as the conversion action you created in your Google Ads account.